 A. If your yard is hilly and measures half an acre to a full acre in size, a Toro self-propelled model usually works best.
 Choose a mower with rear-wheel drive, though, so it has proper traction to deal with the uneven turf.

-A. Toro zero turn mowers are extremely effective in navigating obstacles, and they work well if your yard is an acre or larger in size.
-For smaller yards with many trees or other obstacles, a gas-powered Toro push mower with higher back wheels, Toro self-propelled mower with rear-wheel drive and large back tires, or a Toro self-propelled mower with all-wheel drive is your best bet.
+A. Toro zero-turn mowers are extremely effective in navigating obstacles, and they work well if your yard is an acre or larger in size.
+For smaller yards with many trees or other obstacles, a gas-powered Toro push mower with higher back wheels, a Toro self-propelled mower with rear-wheel drive and large back tires, or a Toro self-propelled mower with all-wheel drive is your best bet.

-A. The lifespan of Toro lawn mower depends on how often you use it and how well you maintain it.
-In general, though, a well-maintained Toro push or self-propelled lawn mower should last seven to ten years.
-A Toro zero turn mower can last more than 20 years if you care for it properly.
+A. The lifespan of a Toro lawn mower depends on how often you use it and how well you maintain it.
+In general, though, a well-maintained Toro push or self-propelled lawn mower should last seven to 10 years.
+A Toro zero-turn mower can last more than 20 years if you care for it properly.